computablelabs/compspec/README.md

 ## Updates process for specs

-Specs are updated as new Computable Improvement Proposals (CIPs) are accepted and the Computable protocol is amended.
+The book contents are updated as new Computable Improvement Proposals (CIPs) are accepted and the Computable protocol is amended.
 For more details, check out the [CIP repo](https://github.com/computablelabs/CIPs)

-## Questions on the spec?
+## Questions on the book?

 Post a question on the [forums](https://forum.computable.io/).
 Or raise an